-Winter has returned to our Southern lives.
-I remember the 90’s and the camo jump-suits that served as our “second skin.”
-We were rarely outdoors without one.
+Winter is back.
+I remember the 90’s and the camo jump-suits that served as our second skin.
+We were rarely outside without one.
 The idea was to read the temperature and then get dressed for that level of cold.
-Then, for good measure, put a jumpsuit on over that as you head out the door.
+Then put a jump-suit over that as you head out the door.

-They had the old, camo pattern that was globular and unnatural, fooling no bird.
-But that is the look we had.
+They had the old pattern that was globular and unnatural, fooling no bird.
 Maybe I’ll see some of the old pattern today as I drive through this icy storm.

-It’s a theme that, personally, I’ve always taken for granted, not realizing it follows a set pattern.
+It’s a theme I’ve always taken for granted, not realizing it follows a set pattern.
 George Lucas famously based “Stars Wars” on the basic concepts Campbell wrote about.